Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Compare pre-approved car finance options

 Pre-approval (or conditional approval) is given when you’re initially approved for pre-approved car finance.
 Based on the details you provided during the pre-approval process, the lender says you can borrow up to a certain amount.
 Lenders have restrictions with the types of vehicles they will finance, so need to be sure that the car you’re looking at fits within these restrictions.

 If it does, then they can then give unconditional approval to go car shopping.

-The ins and outs of pre-approval car finance
+The ins and outs of pre-approved car finance

 A significant benefit to a pre-approved car loan is that it gives you an advantage when it comes to negotiating the price of a vehicle.
 You know how much you have to spend and you can make an offer immediately.
-However, it also means you know your budget limitations, so if the salesperson can’t match your negotiations you have to walk away.
-In a way, you have also committed to the loan, as the lender lists it on your credit file.
-So, if salesperson if offering competitive dealer finance you may not be able to take advantage of it.
+However, it also means you know your budget limitations, and if the salesperson can’t match your negotiations you have to walk away.
+So, if salesperson is offering competitive dealer finance you may not be able to take advantage of it.